, Answering FAQ'sTurboTax Employee

 - For victims, the information includes how to contact the IRS Identity Protection Specialized Unit.
 For other taxpayers, there are tips on how taxpayers can protect themselves against identity theft.

-- Taxpayers who may be at risk for identity theft (for example, your wallet, purse, or computer was recently stolen) should call the IRS Identity Protection Specialized Unit, toll-free, at 1-800-908-4490 and/or visit the IRS identity protection page.
+- Taxpayers who may be at risk for identity theft (for example, your wallet, purse, or computer was recently stolen) should visit the IRS identity protection page.

 - If you receive a suspicious email that appears to be from either the IRS or an organization closely linked to the IRS (such as EFTPS), visit the Report Phishing page at IRS.gov.